legendzhouqiang/zbus/Readme.md

          \///////////  \/////////    \/////////   \//////////       QQ Group: 467741880

 # ZBUS = MQ + RPC
-zbus strives to make Message Queue and Remote Procedure Call fast, light-weighted and easy to build your own elastic and micro-service oriented architecture to interoperate many different platforms.
-Simply put, ZBUS = MQ + RPC.
+zbus strives to make Message Queue and Remote Procedure Call fast, light-weighted and easy to build your own service-oriented architecture for many different platforms.
+Simply put, zbus = mq + rpc.

+zbus carefully designed on its protocol and components to embrace KISS(Keep It Simple and Stupid) principle, but in all it delivers power and elasticity.

+Working as MQ, compare it to RabbitMQ, ActiveMQ.

+Working as RPC, compare it to many more.

 ## Features
 - Fast MQ on disk, capable of unicast, multicast and broadcast messaging models